simonerigoni/hello_world/azure_function_hello_world/README.md

 ## Running the code

 In VS Code if you have installed the Azure Functions Extension you can press F5 or alternatively you can run `.\.venv\Scripts\Activate.ps1; func start`.
 Now you can open your web browser and visit http://localhost:7071/api/http_trigger.

+Note that the configuration of `.vscode/tasks.json` handles pip upgrade, pip install and func start.